kasslent/clc-digital-skills/_lessons/module-6.2.md

         </ul>
       </nav>

-> *Quick tip : The symbols we used above are called **HTML entities**.
+> *Quick tip: The symbols we used above are called **HTML entities**.
 Check out [this list for more](https://www.freeformatter.com/html-entities.html#iso88591-symbols).*
 >
-> 2. Next, in our CSS files, we are going to hide the hamburger and close buttons by default.
+> Next, in our CSS files, we are going to hide the hamburger and close buttons by default.
 That means on screens that are large enough, we'll see the regular menu.

       .hamburger, .close{
         display: none;
       }

-> 3. Now we are going to create a media query for when our device or browser is 650px wide or smaller.
+> Now we are going to create a media query for when our device or browser is 650px wide or smaller.
 (You can choose a value that works best for your design, depending on the number of navigation items you have.)
 > When our screens are smaller than 650px, we will show the hamburger and close buttons.
 We are also going to change the font-family to make the symbols we're using look a little better:

       @media(max-width: 650px){
        .hamburger, .close{
         display: block;
         font-size: 24px;
         font-family: "Lucida Sans Unicode", "Arial Unicode MS";
        }
       }

-> 4. We also need to hide the `ul` inside the `nav` when the browser is smaller than 650px.
+> We also need to hide the `ul` inside the `nav` when the browser is smaller than 650px.
 Remember, our mobile menu will only show after the user clicks on the hamburger button.
 > We could use `display: none;` to hide our `ul`, but instead we will apply  `position: fixed;` to our `ul` because we want it to take up the whole screen when it is visible.
 We will also position it out-of-sight for now, above the top edge of the viewport.

       nav ul {